OpenVPN/openvpn3-linux/docs/man/openvpn3-admin.8.rst

                 provided, it will show the version information for all available OpenVPN 3 D-Bus backend services.

+variables ``[--machine-id]``
+                Show various OpenVPN 3 Linux related variables.

+                ``--machine-id`` shows the hosts machine-id and the source used to derive the value.
+This value is sent to OpenVPN servers in the IV_HWADDR variable.

 log-service
                 Manage the OpenVPN 3 Log service